Stape

 3.2 Select Event Name Setup Method:

-• Inherit from DataLayer - with this option, the tag will automatically parse event data and map available data.
+• Inherit from DataLayer - with this option, the tag maps GA4 event names (add_to_cart, sign_up, etc.) to Meta equivalents.

 3.3 (If selected "Override" as event name setup method) Choose the Event type you want to track: standard from the list of available events or a custom one.

-3.4 Check the boxes if it meets your needs:
+3.4 Check the boxes if it meets your tracking needs:

 3.5 Configure Compliance section: